 The Garden’s History

-A colorful and fragrant urban respite, the Botanic Garden traces its roots back to 1816 when the Columbian Institute for the Promotion of Arts and Sciences proposed the creation of a garden.
+A colorful and fragrant urban respite, the U.S. Botanic Garden traces its roots back to 1816 when the Columbian Institute for the Promotion of Arts and Sciences proposed the creation of a garden.
 The goal was an organization that would collect, cultivate and distribute plants from the U.S. and other countries that would aid the welfare of the American people.
 Political leaders such as George Washington, Thomas Jefferson and James Madison also championed the idea of a national botanic garden in the capital city in the late 18th century.
 Congress established the garden in 1820 on a site just west of the U.S. Capitol Building.
 The institution served in this capacity until 1837.

-Five years later, the National Botanic Garden was re-established when the Wilkes Scientific Expedition brought back numerous species of plants from the South Pacific and other parts of the world.
+Five years later, the U.S. Botanic Garden was re-established when the Wilkes Scientific Expedition brought back numerous species of plants from the South Pacific and other parts of the world.
 The collection was initially housed in a greenhouse specially constructed behind the Old Patent Office.
 It was then moved to the former site of the Columbian Institute’s garden in 1850.
 The Botanic Garden was relocated again to its present site at the east end of the National Mall in 1933.
 It is administered by the Architect of the Capitol, who is responsible for its maintenance and operation.

 Its Colorful Highlights

-From orchids to roses, the Botanic Garden displays a wide variety of plant species native to rainforests, woodlands and meadows along with other ecosystems.
+From orchids to roses, the U.S. Botanic Garden displays a wide variety of plant species native to rainforests, woodlands and meadows along with other ecosystems.
 Many of the specimens are rare and endangered plants.
 There is always something in bloom in this museum of living treasures from around the world.
 Visitors can view towering fruit and shade trees, graceful flowers and delicate seedlings tastefully displayed in and around the historic Conservatory.